thecurryspice/noc/README.md

 The module consists of a path-finding functionality that can be accessed using<br>
 `findPath(topology, source, destination)`, which returns the first-hit shortest path between two nodes using a modified A* approach.
 The parameters `source` and `destination` are not positions but `Router` objects.
 This has been done to improve readability.<br>
-Each topology contains a heuristic function that determine the path-finding behaviour.
-Custom topologies need to include this heuristic to make use of this functionality.
+Each topology contains a heuristic function that determines the path-finding behaviour.
+Custom topologies need to include their unique heuristic to make use of this functionality.

 `showPath(topology, path)` prints the map in a nice graphical view on a terminal console, with the path highlighted in Green.